Kingdom of Banggai: Dutch East Indies and Indonesia

 In 1907, Ternate ceded territories including Banggai to the Dutch East Indies, and the following year the king of Banggai signed a treaty with the Dutch putting the kingdom under Dutch control.
 Banggai's territories were administered through two Onderafdeling – the islands and the mainland.

 After the independence of Indonesia, territories that comprised the Banggai kingdom was reorganized into the Central Sulawesi province, with an administrative reorganization in 1952 removing any legal powers of the kingdom.
 Today, the former territories of the kingdom are divided into the regencies of Banggai, Banggai Islands and Banggai Laut.

+The population of Banggai was divided between the Muslim and Alfuru population.
+The Muslims resided mainly along the coast, while the Alfurus lived in the remote jungle.
+An 1890 estimate of the Alfuru population in Peleng and Banggai stood at around 10,000.

 Government

 Although the position is hereditary, the king of Banggai is ultimately appointed by the Sultan of Ternate, and acts as the polity's chief executive.
 The king is aided by four advisers, who also help in monitoring four autonomous local chiefs known as the basalo sangkap.
 As an example, the 1706 Dutch estimate noted that Banggai had a population of 1,450, with the king of Banggai only having 150 men and the rest under the 4 local chiefs.